Bosniak-Serb Alliance: History

 Samir Tandir was a member of the SPP and its antecedent parties between 2010 and 2022 and was a prominent ally of Chief Mufti Muamer Zukorlić.
 When the latter figure died in November 2021, control of the SPP passed to his son, Usame Zukorlić.
 Tandir had a poor relationship with the party's new leadership and did not seek re-election to the national assembly in 2022.
 He resigned from the party after the election, accusing it of carrying out "North Korea-style purges" of dissident voices and moving away from its original purpose.

 In leaving the SPP, Tandir indicated that he would establish a new political party called the Bosniak-Serb Alliance.
 The party was officially launched in October 2022, with Tandir chosen as president of its initiative committee.

-An electoral list aligned with the party is contesting the 2022 elections for the Bosniak National Council.
-The list bearer is Admir Muratović, an independent member of the Novi Pazar city assembly.
+An electoral list aligned with the party contested the 2022 elections for the Bosniak National Council.
+The list bearer was Admir Muratović, an independent member of the Novi Pazar city assembly.